cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/software-engineering-vcs.md

 While this blog post is not about `git` you have to understand a bit about its internals to understand the difficulties it creates.
 The best explanation of the `git` internals I've seen so far is [InfoQ: The Git Parable](https://www.infoq.com/presentations/git-details/) by Johan Herland.
-I will not repeat what he explains much better than I could, but if you don't know (enough about) the `git` internals be sure to watch it.
+I will not repeat what he explains much better than I could, but if you don't know (enough about) the `git` internals be sure to watch the video.

 As `git` is a distributed version control system (DVCS) it comes as not surprise that a lot of its internals resemble very much CRDTs ([Conflict Free
 Replicated Data-Types](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type)).
-The best introductory paper to CRDTs I know of is
+The best introductory paper to CRDTs I know is
 [Conflict-Free Replicated Data Types](https://hal.inria.fr/hal-00932836/file/CRDTs_SSS-2011.pdf) by Marc Shapiro at al.

 ## The situation before git